oracle-livelabs/apex/crm-app/approvals-component/approvals-component.md

 ## Introduction

-In this lab, you will create a workflow that tracks interactions and assigns tasks to team members by utilizing the approvals component.
+In this lab, you create a workflow that tracks interactions and assigns tasks to team members by utilizing the approvals component.

-To begin, participants will design a task definition, where they can configure various task parameters, assign participants, specify actions, and set due dates for activity requests.
-Additionally, a form page will be created to allow users to submit activity requests.
-Moreover, a Unified Task list page will be added, displaying the submitted activity requests by requestors, along with an Approval list that indicates completed or expired status tags.
-This will enable efficient management of the CRM workflow within the application.
+To begin with, you design a task definition, where you can configure various task parameters, assign participants, specify actions, and set due dates for activity requests.
+Additionally, you create a form page to allow users to submit activity requests.
+Finally, you add a Unified Task list page that displays the submitted activity requests by requestors, along with an Approval list that indicates completed or expired status tags.
+This enables an efficient management of the CRM workflow within the application.

 Estimated Time: 15 minutes